MDAnalysis/MDAnalysis.github.io/_posts/2020-03-06-on-the-fly-transformations.md

 ## Using MDAnalysis transformations
 Now it's time to learn how to use the trajectory transformations in MDAnalysis.
-During the following steps, we will apply some transformations on a 1 ns trajectory of a simple 19-residue peptide embeded in a 128-DMPC membrane, showing the GROMACS `trjconv` command and the equivalent MDAnalysis code and output.
+During the following steps, we will apply some transformations on a 1 ns trajectory of a simple 19-residue peptide embeded in a 128-DMPC membrane, showing the [Gromacs](https://www.gromacs.org) `trjconv` command and the equivalent MDAnalysis code and output.
 To keep things lightweight, frames are were taken every 100 ps, and water molecules were removed.
 This can be easily done with MDAnalysis.

 ### Example 1: making everything whole again
 When performing MD simulations using periodic boundary conditions, molecules will often